rreitmann/hugo-homepage/content/home/projects.de.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Projects"
+title = "Projekte"
-subtitle = "My work-related projects"
+subtitle = "Meine beruflichen Projekte"

 # Order that this section will appear in.
 weight = 50